 Brexit, for me, is one of those stories.

 But it’s an important issue for the likes of you and me.
 The entrepreneurs and sole traders.
 The SME owners.
 The businesses most vulnerable to massive political, economic and social upheaval.
-And when we asked over 800 small business owners how Brexit had affected them one year on, the impact was clear.

 - Small businesses are more easily adaptable.
 We’ve less infrastructure and reliance on systems than large corporations and can be agile and fast in response to change.